pymedphys/pymedphys/docs/projects/workshops/2019-acpsem-ml/intermediate/index.rst

 Intermediate
 ============

-Problem description goes here.
+* Given a set of DICOM tags that should be removed from a DICOM file
+* Create a DICOM anonymisation tool

-Links to example notebooks goes here.
+Links to example notebooks go here